-Through the struggles and unpredictable situations that will arise in all relationships as we live and grow older,once we make it through we might be surprised to find out that after the difficulty, the outcome may include a blessing in disguise.
-One’s life may end up taking a new direction that a person could never foresee,and you may end up taking a path that you never ever expected to be on.
+Through the struggles and unpredictable situations that will arise in all relationships as we live and grow older.Once we make it through we might be surprised to find out that after the difficulty, the outcome may include a blessing in disguise.
+One’s life may end up on a path that you never ever expected to be on.
 However,one must continue to work through the pain so as not to get stuck at the fork in the road.

 I read many widows’ stories and laments, numerous ones mirroring my own.
 Women with children, women who’ve been married over 40, 50, 60 years.
 Some women have been married a year or two or ten.Sudden illnesses, heart attacks, rare diseases, accidents.They write about the pain and how they’ll never get over the loss.
 They write about how life will never be the same.
-Well,it’s true you will never get over the loss, but in time you can get past it, if you’re willing.Eventually, the hurt will lessen until it becomes a part of the fabric of who you are.
+While it’s true you will never get overthe loss, but in time the pain will change.Eventually, the hurt will lessen until it becomes a part of the fabric of who you are.
 You will have a new perspective on your life,friendships,the world,love,death, and all the intangible aspects of being alive.

 My life has changed drastically from my former life before my husband died.
 The life I have now is rich and full of hope.
 It was unimaginable to me in the early stages of my grief that I would ever be in this really good place,but it was created out of the ashes of my tragic loss and formed by the tiny steps that I took to come back to life again.
 The things I have experienced,the amazing people who have been put in my path and have helped me grow;all this would not have taken place had my husband and I remained in tact.
 And, although I would rather have had him here with me, I now understand that was not in the cards for me and my life alone was a part of my destiny.
 All the pain, and the changes strengthened me, made me wiser, made me more empathetic,more perceptive,more intuitive.I understand the fragility of life and how the most salient thing is to remember that people,not things,are important.Caring for others is doing God’s work.